VenkteshV/DEXTER/README.md

 For components in retrieval we draw inspiration from BEIR (https://github.com/beir-cellar/beir) and reuse some parts of implementation with modification suited to our setup.
 We thank the authors for open-sourcing their code.

 # Colab notebook
-[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1UOZ_JuDcWGKvwcPs4ygCEoGCUUgC1PUs?usp=sharing)
+When running colab notebook navigate to runtime-> change runtime type and set runtime python3 version to 2025.07 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1UOZ_JuDcWGKvwcPs4ygCEoGCUUgC1PUs?usp=sharing)

 # Setup (from source)
 1) Clone the repo <br />
-2) Create a conda environment conda create -n bcqa python=3.12  <br />
+2) Create a conda environment conda create -n bcqa python=3.11  <br />
 3) Activate the conda env conda activate bcqa
 4) pip install -e .<br />